idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 !listing tutorial03_verification/step04_mms/2d_mms_spatial.i link=false block=Postprocessors

-CSV output also needs to be added, which is added as expected.
+CSV output also needs to be added,

 !listing tutorial03_verification/step04_mms/2d_mms_spatial.i link=false block=Outputs

-At this point, it is tempting to perform the study and the reader is encourage to do so; however, the results will be disappointing.
+At this point, it is tempting to perform the study and the reader is encouraged to do so; however, the results will be disappointing.
 The reason is that the initial and boundary conditions for the simulation do not satisfy the assumed solution.
-In most cases, unless the study is testing boundary condition object specifically, the easiest approach is to use the assumed solution to set both the initial condition and boundary conditions.
+In most cases, unless the study is testing the boundary condition object specifically, the easiest approach is to use the assumed solution to set both the initial condition and boundary conditions.
 This can be done by adding function based initial and boundary condition objects, and setting the "active" line which